+The Java Runtime Environment (JRE) allows applets written in the Java programming language to run inside various browsers in a secure environment.
 Java is installed in many Windows, Mac, and Linux browsers and is often updated automatically.
+Learn more.

-Important: When visiting the link below, make sure you DO NOT click the large, red "Free Java Download" button.
+Important: When visiting the link below, DO NOT click the large, red "Free Java Download" button.
 DO click on the "test the currently installed version of Java" link in the sentence below the button.